Objective comparison of methods to decode anomalous diffusion: Methods

-Each dataset contained $10^4$ trajectories.
+Each dataset contained $10^4$ trajectories of variable length.
 All trajectories were first generated with a length $L=1000$.
 For theoretical models providing trajectory sampling at irregular times (CTRW and LW), oversampling was used to obtain tracer coordinates at uniform times.
-The trajectories were then standardized to have a unitary standard deviation $\sigma_{D}$ of the distribution of displacements.
+The trajectories were then standardized to have a unitary standard deviation $\sigma_{D}$ of the distribution of displacements over unit time.
 To mimic experimental data, trajectories were corrupted with a finite localization precision.
 For this, a random number from a normal distribution $\mathcal{N}(0,\sigma_{\rm noise})$ was added to each trajectory coordinate.
 Last, the displacements' standard deviation was scaled by a random number sampled from a normal distribution $\mathcal{N}(0,1)$ to include the effect of an effective diffusion coefficient (see Fig.~\ref{fig:summary_andi}a-c for exemplary trajectories in each dimension).
 Trajectories were thus cut to the desired length.
 For T1 and T2, trajectories were cut to lengths $L\in[10,1000]$, whereas for T3 all trajectories had length $L=200$.
 A different dataset was generated for each task to ensure the proper balance of the feature to be determined.
 Therefore, the dataset for T1 had a balanced distribution of anomalous exponents but not of diffusion models, whereas the dataset for T2 was balanced with respect to the diffusion models.
 For T3, trajectories were obtained by concatenating trajectories simulated for all models and exponents.
 Each trajectory had a random changepoint at a discrete index $t_{\rm GT}\in[1,199]$ corresponding to a change at least in one of the two features ($\alpha$ and diffusion model).
-An example of such kind of trajectories is presented in Fig.~\ref{fig:summary_andi}d.
+An example of such kind of trajectories is presented in Fig.~\ref{fig:summary_andi}c.

 Three levels of noise were used to corrupt trajectories, corresponding to $\sigma_{\rm{noise}} = 0.1$, $0.5$, $1$.
-The SNR was calculated as $\rm{SNR}=\sigma_{D}/\sigma_{\rm noise}$.
+The SNR was calculated as $\rm{SNR}=\sigma_{D}/\sigma_{\rm noise}$, where $\sigma_{D}$ is the standard deviation of the distribution of displacements over unit time.
 Due to the previous standardization, the SNR levels thus were $\rm{SNR}=1$, $2$, $10$.
 Trajectories in 2D and 3D were allowed to have different noise levels along different directions.
-The overall noise was calculated as the square root of the squared sum of $\sigma_{\rm noise}$ along independent directions.
+The overall SNR was calculated as the average of SNRs calculated along orthogonal directions.